Nagendra1997/mesibo-documentation/conferencing.md

     * `video` Set to `true` to enable video, `false` otherwise
     * `source` Set to `1` to stream from the camera.
 Set to `2` to share screen.

-- `elementId` The ID of the video element where the stream is to be displayed
+- `elementId` The ID of the video element where the stream is to be displayed.
 - `onStreamCallback` A function which will be called when the stream is created
 - `onStatusCallback` A function which will be called when the status of a stream changes.
 For example, if the mute status changes, or there is a change in the quality of the stream, if the participant has hung up, etc. Refer to https://api.mesibo.com/mesibo.js for the various status indicator constants.